Current and upcoming exhibitions, events

 Exhibitions

-These events fall between issues of the DAS newsletter and are listed by closing dates.
+These events close between issues of the DAS newsletter and are listed by closing dates.

-Many museums and galleries are reopening or moving their scheduled programming to their websites as virtual experiences.
-To confirm whether exhibitions will still be held as scheduled or for access to virtual versions, check the websites of museums and galleries before planning to visit in person.
+To confirm whether exhibitions will be held as scheduled or for access to virtual versions, check the websites of museums and galleries before planning to visit in person.

 Recent special invitations for DAS contributors